 Bloodborne pathogens are a big risk for people who work in the healthcare field or any profession that deals with blood and other bodily fluids such as synovial fluid and amniotic fluid.
 These pathogens can potentially result in illnesses when you have contact with blood or other potentially infectious materials.
 Luckily, there are things that you can do to reduce your risk of exposure to pathogens, such as following standard precautions and having a bloodborne pathogens exposure control plan.

 However, the preventive measures vary from one type of pathogen to another.
-So, if you are a worker who is at risk of occupational exposure, read on to know how infectious materials can be transmitted and how you can prevent the exposure.
+So, if you are a worker who is at risk of occupational exposure, read on to know how infectious materials can be transmitted and how to prevent bloodborne pathogens.

 What are the Most Common Bloodborne Pathogens?